Impenetrable/ReverseFusion/README.md

 # ReverseFusion
-A quick Python3 script to generate Coldfusion reverse powershell *.cfm pages.
+A quick Python3 script to generate Coldfusion reverse powershell *.cfm pages (for owning Windows boxes).

 When run it will ask for your IP, your port and a filename to name the cfm page.